 A challenge we face is that our inventories are increasing, which is also impacting our financial position and operating cash flow.
 This is to prevent opportunity losses, as we are conducting early procurement in anticipation of rising raw material prices and difficulties in procuring raw materials.
-We plan to normalize the situation towards the second half of the fiscal year ending March 2024 year-on-year decrease.
-However, our plan is to increase profit attributable to owners of parent to 5.8 billion yen year-on-year as a result of such factors as a decrease in extraordinary losses.
+We plan to normalize the situation towards the second half of the fiscal year ending March

-The full-year forecasts for the fiscal year ending March 2024, announced in May 2023, showed net sales of 154.0 billion yen, a year-on-year increase; and operating profit of 7.9 billion yen and ordinary profit of 8.5 billion yen, a
+The full-year forecasts for the fiscal year ending March 2024, announced in May 2023, showed net sales of 154.0 billion yen, a year-on-year increase; and operating profit of